 You can use Drive for desktop to keep your files in sync between the cloud and your computer.
 Syncing is the process of downloading files from the cloud and uploading files from your computer’s hard drive.
 After syncing, the files on your computer match the files in the cloud.
-If you edit, delete, or move a file in one location, the same change happens in the other location.
-That way, your files are always up to date and can be accessed from any device.
+If you edit, delete or move a file in one location, the same change happens in the other location.
+In this way, your files are always up to date and can be accessed from any device.

 In Drive for desktop, you can choose to stream or mirror My Drive files.
-Your files are found in different places on your computer based on whether you choose to mirror or stream them.
+Your files are found in different places on your computer depending on whether you choose to mirror or stream them.

 With Drive for desktop, you can access files stored in Google Drive from your computer.
 Any changes you make to your files will be synced.
-All files in shared drives, USBs, and other computers will be streamed from the cloud to your computer.
+All files in shared drives, USBs and other computers will be streamed from the cloud to your computer.
 You can choose to mirror or stream your My Drive files.

 When you mirror files, all of your My Drive files are stored in the cloud and on your computer, which takes up hard drive space.
-All of your files will be accessible at any time, even when you don’t have an internet connection or the Drive for desktop app running.
+All of your files will be accessible at any time, even when you don’t have an Internet connection or the Drive for desktop app running.
 Files can be accessed through a folder on your computer.

 When you stream files, your My Drive files are stored in the cloud.
 Hard drive space is only used when you open files and make them available offline.
-Files that are not available offline can only be accessed when you’re connected to the internet.
+Files that are not available offline can only be accessed when you’re connected to the Internet.
 All files, including those available offline, can be accessed only when the app is running.
 Files can be accessed through a mounted drive on your computer.

 When you switch from mirroring My Drive files to streaming My Drive files, the location of your files on your computer changes.
 With streaming, you can access files via a virtual drive on your computer.
 The folder where you mirrored My Drive files will remain on your computer but is no longer syncing, and therefore can be removed to avoid losing any changes.